Allergies and Our Eyes

 Allergy Prevention

-It’s not really possible to altogether avoid all that pollen in the air, but there are ways we can minimize our exposure.
-Keep your windows shut and don’t use window fans that can blow pollen into the house.
+Although we can’t completely avoid all the pollen in the air, there are ways we can minimize our exposure.
+Keep your windows shut, and don’t use window fans that can blow pollen into the house.
 It’s also a good idea to stay inside on windy days and wear a pollen mask while doing yard work.
 Even wearing sunglasses or regular glasses can offer some protection for your eyes.

 Count on Your Optometrist